deployd/dpd-dashboard/README.md

 > Add a dashboard for your [Deployd](http://deployd.com/) app

-## Deployd Dashboard now becomes Deployd Studio a new Deployd IDE
+## Deployd Dashboard
-New Deployd studio has these features:
+New Deployd  dashboard has these features:
-1. File explorer for editing your middleware custom code (other than collection events) all in one IDE
-2. New Theme
+1. New Theme

 Features to be added:
 1. Enable Dashboard plugins